 House Grail is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-9 Dryer Ball Alternatives in 2023 (That Actually Work)
+9 Dryer Ball Alternatives (With Pictures)

 Laundry is one of the most tedious chores, and it can be difficult to find out what additions to the dryer will work the best.
 Fragrant dryer sheets?
 Specialty dryer balls?
 Household chemicals?
 Everything’s on the table as we explore some of the best dryer ball alternatives available today.